JD.Com Shows Incredible Growth in Q1

 Liu points out the company invests actively in high-level technology.
 Doing so makes sense since JD.com is an online platform.
 Anyone using an e-commerce site for browsing and purchasing wants a smooth user experience.
 The experience includes a reliable shopping cart and payment performance.
 Search features on the website must take users to desired merchandise.
 And no one wants to worry about security bugs.
 So far, it appears the technology invested in JD delivers on these fronts and more.

 Liu Quingdong also understands the importance of hiring the best talent to work at the company.
 The “people element” factors heavily into how well the company provides for its customers.
 Recruiting top talent to come up with innovative marketing and platform ideas keeps JD at the forefront of the Chinese market.
-As long as JD continues to generate massive revenues, the company can pay the salaries required to hire the best of the best.
+As long as JD continues to generate massive revenues, the company can pay the salaries required to hire the best of the best because they have focused on understanding the business expenses at a micro level.

 Strategic partnerships with other businesses also further JD’s goals.
 JD signed a three-year agreement with Tencent Holdings.
 The deal with Tencent allows JD to utilize Tencent’s Weixin platform.
 The Wiexen platform draws in roughly 1.1 billion users every month.
 These users represent potential customers for JD.
 If even only a fraction of them make purchases, JD could see its revenue increase immensely.